Urs4M4j0r/PhishingURLs/README.md

 # PhishingURLs

 ## What is this?
-This is just a simple .txt file collection of labeled URLs.
-The URLs are labeled either 'good' or 'bad'.
+This is just a simple .csv file collection of labeled URLs intended for use in machine learning for identifying 'good' or 'bad' URLs.
+As you would expect, the URLs are labeled either 'good' or 'bad'.
 The URLs have been collected from a variety of sources and duplicates have been removed.<br>
 There are 2 .7z files in the repository, detailed below.
 <br>
 Archive Name | Filename | Good Count | Bad Count | Total Count